rlugojr/Documentation/content/extensions/MaterialsLibrary/Physically_Based_Rendering.md

 ```

 All the overloaded properties are beginning by overloaded to easily find them in the PBRMaterial class.

+## Ligthing Intensity

+In order to allow finer grain control of the lighting, the following properties have been added in the material.

+- directIntensity: Controls the amount of diffuse and specular the material is reflecting.
+- emissiveIntensity: Controls the level of emissive light the material is emitting.
+- environmentIntensity: Controls the level of the reflected light from the environment.
+- specularIntensity: As the material is still using a blinn phong like higlights computation, this can help dropping the specular level of the material without impacting the reflectivity.

 ## Camera Control (In the material...
 WTF ?)